 Filtered Structured Chunk Layout

-he layout of the Filtered Structured Chunk is the same as that of the Structured Chunk – the only difference being that at least one of the sections has a filter pipeline defined for it and may be filtered.
+The layout of the Filtered Structured Chunk is the same as that of the Structured Chunk – the only difference being that at least one of the sections has a filter pipeline defined for it and may be filtered.
 Note that as with computing the size of a section, the checksum (if any) associated with a section is treated as part of the section for purposes of filtering.

 The specifics of the layout of a filtered structured chunk depend on its application, and the filter pipelines defined (or not) for each section.
-The following example (see Table 10) shows the layout for a Filtered Structured Chunk used to store a sparse dataset with variablelength data.
+The following example (see Table 10) shows the layout for a Filtered Structured Chunk used to store a sparse dataset with variable-length data.
 It presumes that filter pipelines are defined for all sections.

 Note that as in the unfiltered example above, all sections have associated checksums, which are treated as part of the section for purposes of filtering.
 Further, it is possible that the latter two sections will be empty – in which case they will have length zero.

-Table 10: Filtered Structured Chunk – Sparse Dataset with VariableLength Data Case
+Table 10: Filtered Structured Chunk – Sparse Dataset with Variable-Length Data Case